Head's up, there might be affiliate links ahead!

 So, I’ve been running my little buns off for the last two months (which I hate to do) and all I really needed to do is stand more????
 He goes on to say that research shows women’s bodies work harder to stabilize existing body weight by increasing ghrelin (an appetite stimulating hormone) so we’re hungrier after workouts and more apt to replace our calorie expenditure.
 Men, not so much.
 How’s that for another cruel reality?

 Now I’m certainly not an expert in exercise, but I have been a true fitness devote for the last 20 years.
-I have tried everything from triathlons to step classes and I find the best thing that works for me is moderate almost-daily exercise.
+I have tried everything from triathlons to step classes and I find that an almost-daily regimen of moderate exersize works best for maintaining my weight and energy levels.
 A 40-minute power yoga practice and an afternoon of gardening are more than enough to keep my strength in check without making me want to eat like a linebacker.

 So I will remain committed to this race next Saturday morning (that starts at 6 am no less).
 I will do it only because I made a commitment to a workmate, but once I cross that finish line, I’m D.O.N.E. with running.
 I will stick with my yoga and barre workouts and continue to provide you with my best of the best reviews, and I’ll even make an effort to take the dogs on longer walks (which they will love) and break up my sitting marathons at work, but I will never put my body through this running business again.

 If you are a runner, I’d love to know what your experience has been with weight management and training.